lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 ##### _Building the input file_

-PbTe crystallizes in the rocksalt structure with lattice constant _a_ = 6.428 Angstrom.
+PbTe crystallizes in the rocksalt structure with lattice constant _a_ = 6.428&#x212B;.
 You need the structural information in the box below to construct the main input file, _ctrl.pbte_{: style="color: green"}.
 Start in a fresh working directory and cut and paste the box's contents to _init.pbte_{: style="color: green"}.

     LATTICE